ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The `IVA`s should be maintained in a separate collection by the User Management service.

 The `verification_code_hash` and `verification_attempts` fields should only be stored in the database and not be returned via the REST interface.
+The verification code itself should be created randomly and only be shown to the data steward or transmitted directly to the user, it should not be stored in the database.

-The `verification_code_hash` should be created using a dedicated password hashing algorithm.
+The `verification_code_hash` should be created using a random salt and a dedicated password hashing algorithm from the verification code.
-It should only be stored while the IVA is in the states `code_created` and `code_transmitted`.
 The `verification_attempts` field tracks how often the user attempted to send the verification code in the `code_transmitted` state.
 After three failed attempts or when the `last_changed` field indicates that the verification process takes too long ago (the number of days should be configurable), the state should be set back to `unverified`.
 The `state` transitions from `unverified` (after creation), over `code_requested` (user requested a verification), `code_created` (a verification code has been created)